LogtalkDotOrg/logtalk3/tools/issue_creator/NOTES.md

 To use this tool, simply load it and if necessary define the `issue_server` Logtalk flag.
 The possible values for this flag are the atoms `github` (the default value) and `gitlab`.
+The `logtalk_tester` automation script accepts a `-b` option for automatically use this tool.
+For example:

+	$ logtalk_tester -p gnu -b github

 Prior to running the tests, the CLI must be used to authenticate and login to the server where the bug report issues will be created:

 - GitHub: `gh auth login`
 - GitLab: `glab auth login`